Abba Kabir Yusuf: Political career

 In 1999, Yusuf was appointed personal assistant to Rabiu Kwankwaso while he was the governor of Kano State; he was retained as personal assistant when Kwankwaso became a minister of the Federal Republic of Nigeria in 2003.

 Yusuf became Commissioner of Works, Housing and Transport in 2011, when Kwankwaso became the governor of Kano State for a second term.

 In 2018, Yusuf was endorsed by his boss Rabiu Kwankwaso to challenge the incumbent Governor Abdullahi Umar Ganduje under the platform of the Peoples Democratic Party in the 2019 gubernatorial election.
 Kwankwaso had previously supported Ganduje in 2014, when he was his deputy, leading to Ganduje's victory in the 2015 election.
 Yusuf lost, and subsequently challenged the result at the election tribunal, but his petition was dismissed.

 In 2022, Yusuf moved from the Peoples Democratic Party to the New Nigeria Peoples Party, where he was again endorsed by Kwankwaso to challenge Nasir Yusuf Gawuna in the 2023 elections.
 He was declared winner on 20 March 2023 and received his certificate of return on 29 March 2023.

 Governor of Kano State

 Yusuf was elected governor of Kano State on 18 March 2023 under the platform of the New Nigeria Peoples Party alongside Aminu Abdussalam Gwarzo, his running mate.

 They were sworn into office on 29 May 2023.

+The Deputy Governor of Kano State, Abdulsalam Gwarzo, resigned from office following political disagreements with Governor Yusuf, including a party defection.
+Subsequently, Governor Abba Kabir Yusuf nominated Murtala Sule Garo as his replacement.